ayushedu/ayushedu.github.io/_posts/2021-08-25-Scala-List_ListBuffer.markdown

 println(s"Took $time milliseconds for ${args(0)}.")
 ```
+On random run the mutable one took `1084 milliseconds`, while immutable with pre-append took `579 milliseonds`

-For simple operatio of adding element to list, the immutable one is faster than mutable one, along with the functional programming methods exposed.
+So, for adding element to list, the immutable one is faster than mutable one, along with the functional programming methods exposed.
-So design wise it makes more sense to use private immutable list as var, rather than mutable one.
+So design wise it makes more sense to use immutable list as var as mark it as private.